Pometry/Raphtory/docs/reference/graphql/graphql_API.md

 <td valign="top"><a href="#int">Int</a>!</td>
 <td>

-Returns the number edges with this node as the destination
+Returns the number edges with this node as the destination.

 </td>
 </tr>